Tirana Tours

 • Accessibility & physical effort: The Blue Eye involves walking on forest paths and uneven ground and is not wheelchair accessible.
 Swimming inside the spring is prohibited, but photo stops and viewpoints are accessible to most visitors.

-Which Blue Eye day trip to choose?
+Which Blue Eye tour to choose?

 Ticket typeDurationInclusionsTransfersGroup sizeBestAdd-ons/UpgradesPrice